 Maintaining your vehicle is an important part of vehicle ownership, and while neglecting regular maintenance might seem like a cheaper option, it most certainly is not.

-Check your owner’s manual for maintenance recommendations
+Check your owner’s manual for maintenance schedules

 Every vehicle has an owner’s manual, which you can typically find in the glovebox.
 Every so often you will need to change your fluids to keep the engine, power steering pump and cooling system running like new.